viking-sudo-rm/jekyll-lambda/about.md

 I am a member of [Computational Linguistics at Yale](http://clay.yale.edu/), a research group founded by [Bob Frank](http://ling.yale.edu/people/robert-frank) to build on the exciting progress that has been made applying deep learning to NLP problems.

-Additionally, I am an avid player and amateur developer of video games.
+Outside of school, I am an avid player and amateur developer of video games.
 I currently play a lot of Dota 2 and Age of Empires Online, and I am the captain of the Yale Dota 2 team.
-Along with my friend Toby, I'm working on completing my first serious video game title, [The Book of Thoth](https://github.com/SnorriDev/thoth), which will be released on Steam in 2018.
+Along with my friend Toby, I'm working on completing my first serious video game title, [The Book of Thoth](http://snorridev.github.io/thoth/), which will be released on Steam in 2018.

 ## Past research experience